 Days & Times:

-The November Project will stream free online at www.CapeRep.org and our YouTube channel on three consecutive Fridays beginning October 16 thru 30 and will remain available for viewing online through November.
+The November Project will stream free online at www.CapeRep.org and our YouTube channel over three weeks and five episodes at 7 pm beginning October 16 thru 30 and will remain available for viewing online through November.

 Presented with support from: